Wish your Website Form submissions could turn into PDFs?

 If you are using LuxSci’s FormBuilder, then this is already done for you.

 For your own hosted web form:

 - You get the SecureForm post URL from your SecureForm configuration

 - You edit your web forms “<form …>” “action” parameter to send the data to this secure address.

-That is it … your form submissions will then flow to LuxSci, be processed, be converted to a custom PDF, and be delivered to you.
+Your form submissions will then flow to LuxSci, be processed, converted to a custom PDF, and delivered to you.

 You do not have to install any custom software anywhere; you can use any provider to host your web forms; you simply change 1 line of code in your web forms to start the data flowing to Secure Form.